open-webrtc-toolkit/owt-server/doc/servermd/Server.md

            video_agent/install_deps.sh --hardware
            video_agent/init.sh --hardware

+       If you want to start sip-agent in software mode, you need to install the openh264 library for video-agent.
+Follow section [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) for details.

 13. Run the following commands to launch one or multiple MCU worker nodes on these work machines:

         cd Release-<Version>/
-        bin/daemon.sh start [portal/webrtc-agent/rtsp-agent/audio-agent/video-agent/recording-agent/sip-agent]
+        bin/daemon.sh start [session-agent/webrtc-agent/avstream-agent/audio-agent/video-agent/recording-agent/sip-agent]

-14. Run the following command to launch one sip-portal worker:
+14. Run the following command to launch one portal/sip-portal(if you want to start sip-agent) worker:

         cd Release-<Version>/
+        bin/daemon.sh start portal
         bin/daemon.sh start sip-portal

-15. Repeat step 10 to 12 to launch as many MCU worker machines as you need.
+15. Repeat step 10 to 13 to launch as many MCU worker machines as you need.

 ### 2.3.9 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_9}
 To setup VCA nodes as seperated machines, please follow these steps: